 Discuss stakeholder acceptance

-Map who is affected, who influences acceptance, and why — before engagement begins.
+Who is affected, who influences acceptance, and why.

-Negotiation style, meeting protocol, decision-making expectations, communication norms, and social settings — receptions, attire, introductions, and hosting norms.
+Negotiation style, meeting protocol, decision-making expectations, communication norms and timing, and social settings (receptions, attire/dress code, introductions, hosting norms, and culturally appropriate conversation).

 Shape messages for local audiences, choose the right channels, and support execution through communication and engagement approaches tailored to local culture and context.